Friday, April 25, 2025

 While talking to some friends the other day, the subject arose about an upcoming event called the Judgement Seat of Jesus Christ.

-When I was young I remember vividly viewing a black-an-white religious tract that depicted the Last Judgement as humans standing before Jesus, in front of a huge screen, while everyone, including the person currently being judged, witnessed all that person's sins that happened during his or her's life.
-This depiction caused many a sleepless night as I tried to imagine, even at my relative young age, all my transgressions being broadcast for everyone to see!
+When I was young I remember vividly viewing a black-and-white cartoonish religious tract that depicted the Last Judgement as a vast humanity stand before Jesus, in front of a huge screen, while everyone, including the person currently being judged, witnessed all of that person's sins that he or she committed during their life.
+This imagery caused many a sleepless night as I sought to imagine, even at my relative innocent age, all my transgressions being broadcast for everyone to see!

 Thankfully, that scene is nowhere to be found in the Bible.
 But there was an element of truth to that belief that it took many years for me to come to terms with.
 Let's take a closer look at what I believe the Bible teaches about this particular judgement from God.